AlyssaJuarez221/Customer-Segmentation/README.md

 ## Overview

-- **Definition of the Tasks / Challenge:** The task is to segment customers to identify distinct groups based on shopping behaviors, income, and demographics, enabling targeted marketing strategies and product offerings.
+- **Definition of the Tasks / Challenge:** The task is to segment customers based on their shopping behaviors, income, and demographics to tailor store offerings and marketing strategies effectively.
+This segmentation helps to ensure that stores are stocked with items that meet the needs of different customer groups, potentially increasing sales and customer satisfaction.
-- **Your Approach:** We used unsupervised learning models, including K-Means, K-Modes, and Agglomerative Clustering, to categorize customers into meaningful groups.
-Data preprocessing involved feature engineering, scaling, and dimensionality reduction to improve model performance and interpretability.
+- **Your Approach:** We utilized unsupervised learning models, specifically K-Means, K-Modes, and Agglomerative Clustering, to group customers into distinct segments.
+The approach involved preprocessing the data by removing outliers, engineering new features, encoding categorical variables, and performing PCA for dimensionality reduction.
+This setup facilitated more efficient model processing and better clustering results.
-- **Summary of Performance Achieved:** The K-Means model provided the most insightful and well-organized clusters.
-K-Modes and Agglomerative Clustering yielded less useful results due to less clear group distinctions and overlap in clustering outcomes.
+- **Summary of Performance Achieved:** The K-Means model provided the most useful and interpretable clusters, revealing clear distinctions between customer groups.
+K-Modes and Agglomerative Clustering produced less informative results, with K-Modes replicating the Agglomerative Clustering results and Agglomerative Clustering providing more clusters than necessary.

 ## Summary of Workdone

 - **Data:**
-  - **Type:** CSV file with 29 features related to customer demographics, spending habits, and other attributes.
+  - **Type:** CSV file containing 29 features related to customer demographics, spending habits, and other attributes.
-  - **Size:** Original dataset contained 2240 features, reduced to 29 for analysis.
-Post-cleaning, the dataset had 2205 instances.
+  - **Size:** Original dataset had 2240 features, but analysis was based on 29 features.
+After cleaning, 2205 instances remained.
-  - **Instances (Train, Test, Validation Split):** Entire dataset used for clustering with no separate train/test split.
+  - **Instances (Train, Test, Validation Split):** The entire dataset was used for clustering without a separate train/test split.

-- **Preprocessing / Clean up:** Removed null values and outliers (e.g., age > 120, income > 600K).
-Created new features such as Customer_For, Age, Spent, Adult, Children, and Household_Size.
-Encoded categorical variables and performed PCA for dimensionality reduction.
+- **Preprocessing / Clean up:**
+  - Removed null values and outliers, specifically addressing anomalies in age (e.g., 120 years old) and income (e.g., over 600K).
+This cleaning process reduced the dataset to 2205 instances.
+  - Engineered new features including `Customer_For`, `Age`, `Spent`, `Adult`, `Children`, and `Household_Size`.
+  - Encoded the categorical variable `Education` into numerical values (undergrad, grad, postgrad).
+  - Applied PCA to reduce dimensionality and make the data more manageable for modeling.

-- **Data Visualization:** Visualized clusters using graphs to understand the distribution and characteristics of each segment.
+- **Data Visualization:** Various visualizations were used to understand the distribution and characteristics of different customer segments.
+Detailed visualizations included the results of the clustering models.

 ## Problem Formulation

-- **Input / Output:** Input features include customer demographics, spending habits, and other attributes.
-Output is customer segmentation into distinct groups.
+- **Input / Output:** Input features include demographic details, spending habits, and other relevant attributes.
+The output is customer segmentation into distinct groups.
 - **Models:**
-  - **K-Means:** Chose 4 clusters; provided well-organized groups with actionable insights.
+  - **K-Means:** Used 4 clusters.
+Performed efficiently with clear and actionable groupings:
+    - **Group 1:** 20-65k income, highest spenders, mostly without kids, buys luxury items, majority of shoppers, coupon motivated.
+    - **Group 2:** 20-80k income, 20-50 years old, spends the least, small new families, buys the least luxury items.
+    - **Group 3:** Lowest income (10-50k), likely single-child matured families, buys luxury items.
+    - **Group 4:** Largest income (0-100k), large families, less spending on luxury, coupon motivated, uses the most coupons per visit.
-  - **Agglomerative Clustering:** Used 5 clusters; results were less organized and detailed.
+  - **Agglomerative Clustering:** Suggested 5 clusters, but resulted in less useful groupings:
+    - **Group 1:** 0-80k income, second highest spenders, large family, purchases some luxury.
+    - **Group 2:** 20-90k income, older family, buys more luxury, coupon motivated.
+    - **Group 3:** Lowest income (0-50k), mostly young families, spends equally on grocery and luxury, buys cheaper meats.
+    - **Group 4:** 30-100k income, older family, mainly purchases luxury items.
+    - **Group 5:** 35-120k income, adults without kids, shops mainly at grocery stores, prefers groceries over luxury.
-  - **K-Modes:** Results were identical to Agglomerative Clustering, showing overlap in clustering results.
+  - **K-Modes:** Results were identical to Agglomerative Clustering, indicating overlap in clustering results.
-- **Loss, Optimizer, Other Hyperparameters:** Details of hyperparameters used for each model were adjusted based on validation results.

 ## Training

-- **How You Trained:** Implemented models using Python libraries.
-Training involved running each algorithm and evaluating cluster quality through visual and quantitative assessments.
+- **How You Trained:** Models were implemented using Python libraries.
+Training involved applying each algorithm and evaluating cluster quality through visual inspection and clustering metrics.
 - **Training Curves:** Not applicable as clustering does not involve training curves.
-- **Stopping Criteria:** Based on cluster validity and interpretability.
+- **Stopping Criteria:** Based on the clarity and usefulness of clusters.
-- **Difficulties:** Handling large number of features and ensuring meaningful cluster separation.
+- **Difficulties:** Managing a large number of features and ensuring that clusters were meaningful and distinct.

 ## Performance Comparison

-- **Key Performance Metrics:** Clarity of clusters, interpretability, and usefulness for targeted marketing.
+- **Key Performance Metrics:** Clarity of clusters, interpretability, and practical usefulness for marketing and store stocking.
 - **Results:**
-  - **K-Means:** Best performance with clear and actionable clusters.
+  - **K-Means:** Provided the most insightful and actionable clusters.
-  - **Agglomerative Clustering and K-Modes:** Provided less useful results with overlapping clusters.
+  - **Agglomerative Clustering and K-Modes:** Results were less distinct and overlapping.
-- **Visualizations:** Included cluster distribution and characteristics.
+- **Visualizations:** Included cluster distribution and characteristics for each model.

 ## Conclusions

-- **Summary:** K-Means was the most effective model for segmenting customers, providing the best insights into shopping behaviors.
-K-Modes and Agglomerative Clustering were less effective, with overlapping or less distinct clusters.
+- **Summary:** K-Means was the most effective model, providing the most useful and interpretable clusters.
+K-Modes and Agglomerative Clustering were less effective, with K-Modes results mirroring those of Agglomerative Clustering and Agglomerative Clustering resulting in less organized groups.

 ## Future Work

-- **Next Steps:** Use larger datasets to refine clusters and improve segmentation accuracy.
-Explore other clustering algorithms and validation techniques.
+- **Next Steps:** Explore larger datasets and additional features to refine clusters and enhance segmentation accuracy.
+Consider evaluating other clustering algorithms and validation techniques to improve results.
-- **Further Studies:** Investigate additional features and external data sources to enhance customer understanding and segmentation.
+- **Further Studies:** Investigate the impact of external data sources and additional features on customer segmentation.

 ## How to Reproduce Results

-- **Instructions:** Follow the preprocessing steps outlined, apply K-Means, Agglomerative Clustering, and K-Modes models, and evaluate clusters based on the provided metrics.
+- **Instructions:** Follow the preprocessing steps described, apply K-Means, Agglomerative Clustering, and K-Modes models, and evaluate clusters based on visual and quantitative metrics.
-- **Resources:** Recommended platforms include Jupyter Notebook or Google Colab for running the analysis.
+- **Resources:** Recommended tools include Jupyter Notebook or Google Colab for running the analysis.

 ## Overview of Files in Repository